rishios/ExcelDataGenerator/README.md

 ## Note:
 1. It generates data of only first sheet.
 2. If the system is not having sufficient RAM to generate output file then system out of memory exception will be raised.
-3. It is using customized ExcelDataReader (https://github.com/rishios/ExcelDataGenerator) and EPPlus (https://github.com/pruiz/EPPlus).
+3. It is using customized ExcelDataReader (https://github.com/rishios/ExcelDataGenerator) and EPPlus.
 Thanks to their makers.